bhageria/arduino/AWS_IOT_NodeMCU/README.md

-Connect NodeMCU to AWS IoT Core.
+﻿Connect NodeMCU to AWS IoT Core.
 Publish Messages from NodeMCU to the Core

 Tutorial by https://nerdyelectronics.com: